Knowing how segmenting your network with zones protects

 After the firewall admits traffic to a zone, traffic flows freely

 within that zone and is not logged.
-The smaller you make each zone,
+The more granular you make

-the greater the control you have over the traffic that accesses
+each zone, the greater the control you have over the traffic

-each zone, and the more difficult it is for malware to move laterally
+that accesses each zone, and the more difficult it is for malware

-across the network between zones.
-Traffic can’t flow between zones
+to move laterally across the network between zones.
+Traffic can’t flow

-unless a security policy rule allows it and the zones are of the
+between zones unless a security policy rule allows it and the zones

-For example, a security policy rule can allow traffic between two
+External).
+For example, a security policy rule can allow traffic

-L3 zones, but not between an L3 zone and an L2 zone.
-The firewall
+between two L3 zones, but not between an L3 zone and an L2 zone.

-logs traffic that flows between zones when a security policy rule
+The firewall logs traffic that flows between zones when a security policy

 By default, security policy rules prevent lateral movement of